 We were boarding the “World’s Best New Cruise Ship,” according to CNN, also hailed by Cruise Critic as the “Best New Ocean Ship.”
-Naturally we were curious – what’s so special about the Viking Star to merit such high praise?
+Naturally we were curious.
+What’s so special about the Viking Star cruise ship to merit such high praise?
 The all-veranda staterooms?
 The TED talks?
 The spa’s snow grotto?

 Unveiled in 2015, it’s the first ship for Viking Ocean Cruises, the new ocean-based brand which Hagen introduced to complement Viking River Cruises and its 60+ river ships.

 Purpose-built for destination-focused itineraries, it offers a long list of freebies that usually aren’t offered on similarly-priced, ocean-going cruises – like complimentary shore excursions, unlimited WiFi and complimentary wine or beer with lunch and dinner.
 (A nice glass solved a lot of problems when one of us had a meltdown before embarking!)

 Naturally, Hagen’s Norwegian heritage is evident throughout the ship.
 Take the Scandinavian design.

 The inside is so bathed in natural light, you almost need to put your Ray-Bans on!